HangfireIO/Hangfire/docs/features.rst

 SQL Server and Redis support
 -----------------------------

-HangFire uses persistent storage to store jobs, queues and statistics and let them survive application restarts.
+Hangfire uses persistent storage to store jobs, queues and statistics and let them survive application restarts.
 The storage subsystem is abstracted enough to support both classic SQL Server and fast Redis.

-* **SQL Server** provides simplified installation together with usual maintenance plans.
+* :doc:`SQL Server <../users-guide/storage-configuration/using-sql-server>` provides simplified installation together with usual maintenance plans.
-* **Redis** provides awesome speed, especially comparing to SQL Server, but requires additional knowledge.
+* :doc:`Redis <../users-guide/storage-configuration/using-redis>` provides awesome speed, especially comparing to SQL Server, but requires additional knowledge.

 Automatic retries
 ------------------

 If your method encounters a transient exception, don't worry – it will be retried automatically in a few seconds.
 If all retry attempts are exhausted, you are able to restart it manually from integrated web interface.

-You can also control the retry behavior with the ``RetryAttribute`` class.
-Just apply it to your method to tell HangFire the number of retry attempts:
+You can also control the retry behavior with the ``AutomaticRetryAttribute`` class.
+Just apply it to your method to tell Hangfire the number of retry attempts:

 .. code-block:: c#

-   [Retry(100)]
+   [AutomaticRetry(100)]
    public static void GenerateStatistics() { }

    BackgroundJob.Enqueue(() => GenerateStatistics());